 - Computer software used to make some of the calculations

-- Textbook: Design Techniques for Controlling Radiated Emissions, 2nd edition
+- Textbook: Design Techniques for Controlling Radiated Emissions, 3rd edition - *NEW for 2014*

 - Specific examples and calculations

 - Taking this seminar will introduce EMC concepts and present the opportunity to ask questions to enhance the participant's knowledge.